petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/securing-web-services/configuring-content-security-policy-headers.md

 The `object-src 'none'` entry instructs the browser to prevent loading any HTML `<object>` elements.
 The `base-url 'self'` entry instructs the browser to only allow loading resources from the same origin as the document.

+## Current CPS's Limitations

+* Content Security Policy Constraints in Webpack Bundling

+It is required to add `unsafe-eval` to Liferay's policy due to the webpack bundling settings `liferay.js`.
+The browser does not allow the evaluation of strings as *JavaScript* by default, so the code is being refused execution.
+By using `unsafe-eval`, it will be possible the use of dynamic code evaluation mechanisms like the `Function(\"return this\")()` constructor.

+* Styles for HTML and Script Styling

+It is required to enable `unsafe-inline` for styles, since Liferay works with several `style` attributes inside HTML elements, and also as some style additions to head part by scripts.

+* Inline Event Listeners

+It is required to add `script-src-attr 'self' 'unsafe-inline';` since Content Security Policy treats *Event Listeners* as scripts.

+* CSP Rules for CKEditor Integration

+*CKEditor 4* functionalities may enter in conflict with CSP restrictions, so it is required to change the rule to `script-src ‘self' 'unsafe-inline' 'unsafe-eval';` or add `/group/guest/~/control_panel/manage` as excluded paths.
+Be aware that *7.3 CKEditor* is the only supported  *WYSIWYG* (What You See Is What You Get) editor, but Liferay uses *CKEditor 4* which cannot be used without unsafe-inline ‘https://csplite.com/csp/test347/#nonce_dynamic‘.

 !!! note
     Content Security Police works best with SPA disabled.
 To disable it, add `javascript.single.page.application.enabled=false` to your [portal-ext.properties file](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html).
     Site level configuration panel and common pages (such as the 404 page) belong to the instance, so it uses the instance level CSP headers.